cysouw/diathesis/text/c11_infinitive.md

 - Es ist bekannt, dass es dann heißt: Daumen drücken.
 :::

-Exactly the same construction *heißen + Infinitiv* can be also be used as a causative, although this usage is slightly old-fashioned (see [@sec:infinitive-heißen]).
+Exactly the same construction *heißen+Infinitiv* can be also be used as a causative, although this usage is slightly old-fashioned (see [@sec:infinitive-heißen]).
 Sometimes both diatheses are possible, like with *niederknieen* 'to kneel down' [@next a].
-Counterintuitively, the effect ist that *heißen + Infinitiv* can both induce a causative subject addition [@next b] and a modal subject demotion [@next c].
+Counterintuitively, the effect ist that *heißen+Infinitiv* can both induce a causative subject addition [@next b] and a modal subject demotion [@next c].

 ::: ex
 - Er kniete nieder.